Definition/General

 Introduction:

--Cervical squamous cell carcinoma is the most common type of cervical cancer, arising from the transformation zone of the cervix
+-Cervical squamous cell carcinoma (SCC) is the most common malignant tumor of the cervix

 Origin: